 I’m a Supplier or Manufacturer

-To source Physical Better Cotton, supply chain organisations must be certified against the Chain of Custody Standard v1.0.
-Becoming certified allows you to meet growing demand for Physical Better Cotton, source cotton with verified origin information, and demonstrate adherence to the CoC Standard v1.0.
+To source Physical BCI Cotton, supply chain organisations must be certified against the Chain of Custody Standard v1.0.
+Becoming certified allows you to meet growing demand for Physical BCI Cotton, source cotton with verified origin information, and demonstrate adherence to the CoC Standard v1.0.

 Follow the 5 steps to certification below:

-Supply chain organisations must already have a Better Cotton Platform account before they can become certified.
-More information on how to get a BCP account can be found on our Sourcing Mass Balance page.
+Supply chain organisations must already have a BCI Platform account before they can become certified.
+More information on how to get a BCI Platform account can be found on our Sourcing Mass Balance page.

 Useful Resources